sap-tutorials/Tutorials/tutorials/hana-cloud-alerts/hana-cloud-alerts.md

     ![notification in Slack](slack-notification.png)

 Congratulations!
-You have now configured alerts, triggered and viewed them via the SAP HANA cockpit and  received them via email, Microsoft Teams, and Slack using the Alert Notification Service (ANS).
+You have now configured alerts, triggered and viewed them via the SAP HANA cockpit and received them via email, Microsoft Teams, and Slack using the Alert Notification Service.

 [VALIDATE_1]
 [ACCORDION-END]